 Co-Director of International Students Helen Du recently met with Chinese students to let them know that the School is supporting them.
 In addition to fears of contracting the coronavirus, Du says, students are also worried about not being able to return to the United States after going home.

 “The Chinese students are trying their best to act as if everything is normal, but at the same time it’s understandable they feel scared and uncertain about the future,” Du said.
 “Since nobody is returning to China for the upcoming vacation, I thought to organize an activity for all of us, but that will depend upon student interest.
 More than anything, I just want students to know that the School is here to support them, however it can.”

 James Wang ’23, whose grandfather is a doctor in Nanjing, China, is nervous about him being more prone to contracting the virus.

 “I’m nervous for his health,” Wang said.
 “I am also shocked by the rate of infection and I worry about my family, who say it’s bad there with supplies running out.
 You can’t even buy face masks or hand sanitizer.
 My parents are staying inside my home as much as they can.
 Luckily, they have plenty of food leftover from the Chinese New Year.”

 Even in the United States, where the virus is controlled and not widespread, hospitals and drugstores have limited supplies of face masks.
 However, health experts report that paper masks do not offer adequate protection against airborne particles.
-Washing your hands will keep you healthier than wearing a mask.
+Washing your hands will keep you healthier than wearing a mask, medical professionals report.